ballerina-platform/module-ballerinax-jira/README.md

 ## Quickstart

-To use the `Twitter` connector in your Ballerina application, update the `.bal` file as follows:
+To use the `Jira` connector in your Ballerina application, update the `.bal` file as follows:

 ### step 1: Import the module